alfio-event/alf.io/website/content/en/docs/Reference/Extensions/_index.md

 # Alf.io extensions

-This repository contains all the *official* Alf.io extensions
+The official repository for the extensions can be found [here](https://github.com/alfio-event/alf.io-extensions).

 # How to write an extension